roastduck/destroyer_2d/BUILD.md

 BUILD
 =======

+This is the building guide.
+For the complete documentation, please refer to **doc/document.pdf**.

 **ATTENTION: If you tend to build this in a virtual machine, make sure there is an OpenGL with high enough version.**

 Dependencies